MauKMu/homework-5-shape-grammar-city-MauKMu/README.md

 Each symbol also stores other useful information, like position, rotation, scale, as well as more specific values in each subclass.

-Also note that each of "Cube" shapes will attempt to add windows to itself (they are 2D windows achieved through UV hacks) after their last iteration listed below, if they reach it.
+When a symbol adds windows to itself, it essentially gives itself different UVs.
+Note that each symbol with windows will have a small chance to have dark windows instead of the default bright windows.
+This chance varies across `LDCube`, `MDCube`, and `HDCube`.

 * `LDCube`: Base for low-density buildings.
 A cube.
   * For the first two iterations, will subdivide itself into smaller `LDCubes` in the X and Z directions.
 Each subdivision will be in a different direction, but which one happens first (X or Z) is random.
   * For the third iteration, will delete itself with a small chance.
   * For the fourth iteration, will subdivide along Y once and transform the topmost `LDCube` into an `LDRoof`.
 After this, all `LDCubes` become terminal.
+  * For the fifth iteration. will add windows to itself with low probability, or moderate probability if this is a "bottom" block.
+Windows are dark half of the time.
 * `LDRoof`: A roof for low-density buildings.
 A triangular prism.
   * For the first iteration, has a small chance to add a chimney (small scaled cube).
 After this, becomes terminal.
 * `MDCube`: Base for medium-density buildings.
 A cube.